forsslund/polhemstylus/README.md

 # polhemstylus

+2021-05-25

+Note Windows: If you get "not a polhem device" error it can be that Windows has paired the device.
+Go to "Bluetooth settings" and if you see Polhem there, click "Remove device".

-NOTE 2020 EDITON: it is stylus_service.js That is running on POLHEM!
+NOTE 2021 EDITON: it is stylus_service.js That is running on POLHEM!

-simple.js is a simulator just counting up and sending polhem_stylus.js is the real deal running on polhem
+simple.js is a simulator just counting up and sending polhem_stylus.js is the old version running on polhem

 Clients (init the connection and,) read the bluetooth data